-Using ChatGPT and AI for Efficient Teaching and Work
+Using ChatGPT and Generative AI for Efficient Teaching and Work

 Generative AI tools like ChatGPT can simplify and enhance academic work by automating content creation, providing personalized feedback, writing course objectives, summarizing course content, providing lesson ideas, assisting with meeting preparation and documentation, starting a draft or presentation, and more.
 In this article, we will explore some of the positive uses of ChatGPT and similar tools to make work easier.
 We will also share good prompt-writing tips for making AI work for you!
-Note that AI tools are rapidly developing and changing as of the writing of this article (August 2023).
+Note that AI tools are rapidly developing and changing as of the writing of this article (August 2024).
+If you use AI tools at NC State University, please review the OIT compliance process.

 Generative AI Tools